Why Do I Have a Clogged Toilet Drain?

 If you have more than one toilet in your home, try flushing at least one of the other toilets.
 Are they clogged too?
 If there's more than one that won't flush, it could be a clog in the sewer line.

-What To Do If Your Toilet Drain Is Clogged?
+What To Do If You Have a Clogged Toilet Drain

 If you're up for it, you can attempt to clear the clog yourself using a plunger or a toilet auger.
 Once the item blocking the drain is removed, your toilet should flush as normal.

 Didn't work?
-If the toilet drain is still clogged, you could be dealing with something more complex that requires a plumber's assistance.
+If you’re still dealing with a clogged toilet drain, you could be experiencing something more complex that requires a plumber's assistance.
 You can reach out to our Remote Assist expert for a virtual diagnosis.

 NOTE: This content is for informational purposes only, and HomeX and its affiliates disclaim all liability related to it.
 If you decide to perform any tasks based on this information, you assume all risks, including the risk of loss or damage to property or personal injury.